BroadleafCommerce/PresentationLayer/docs/Usage.md

     - Spring's way of knowing what to use to resolve a template path
       - By default we tell Spring to use Thymeleaf who then uses Template resolvers to decide how to resolve the template path.
 Then uses the built in processors that are in Thymeleaf along with all of the dialects' processors and variable expressions to evaluate the template file that resolved.

+### When to use processors and variable expressions
+- Processors
+  - Anytime the contents of an HTML has to be changed.
+This can be when you need to add input fields, spans, or any other type of tags.
+- Variable Expressions
+  - Anytime Java code needs to be ran to output something with a given input.
+This can be used to change text for a tag, add a local variable with the addition of `th:with`, or setting the value of an input.
+It is also possible to use a variable expression to add an arbitrary number of attributes to a tag using `th:attr` which just takes a string.

 ### Creating new variable expressions
 1. Create class that implements BroadleafVariableExpression
 2. Implement `getName`